-What Are Leveraged ETFs?
+What Are Leveraged Funds?

 Leveraged ETFs are mutual funds that employ financial leverage strategies to maximise investment returns.
 For example, short selling, options trading, margin trading, etc. Leveraged ETFs aim to deliver higher returns than the benchmark or index they track.
 Leveraged funds use derivatives – futures, options, and swaps to generate higher returns.